These Chocolate Crinkle Cookies are easily one of my favorite recipes ever.

 - Roll each dough ball in powdered sugar to completely coat, then bake for 8 minutes.

-- Remove the cookies from the oven and immediately press the cookies down with your fingers or the back of a spoon to flatten them and create the crinkle effect.
+- Remove the cookies from the oven and immediately press the cookies down with your fingers or a spatula to flatten them and create the crinkle effect.

-- Let the cookies cool for 10 minutes to firm up inside, then enjoy!
+- Let the cookies cool for about 10 minutes to firm up inside, then enjoy!

 Notes